Residents Preference Program (RPP)

 - Meet certain federal poverty guidelines

-If these requirements are met, interested individuals should complete an RPP affidavit and schedule an appointment with one of three certifying agencies:
+If these requirements are met, interested individuals should complete an RPP affidavit and schedule an appointment with the certifying agency:

 WRTP/BIG STEP: www.wrtp.org/ | (414) 342-9787